 I prefer to keep the default ones.

 On this tab, you will find 2 settings, Voltage Swing and PreEmphasis.
-If you are experiencing black screens and flickering, play around these two settings by changing their values.
-If you don’t have any of these issues, then I recommend you don’t change these values at all.
+If you are experiencing black screens and flickering, play around with these two settings by changing their values.
+If you don’t have any of these issues, then I recommend you don’t change these values.

 Now we are done with the display tab, and we can move on to the last part of this guide, where I will show you how to fine-tune your GPU, set your fan speeds correctly, and get a bit of a performance boost.

 By default, AMD fan settings are badly optimized, making your computer run hot even on minimal load.

 To get to the fan settings tab, do the following :

 Assuming you are on AMD Software Panel, click on Performance and Tuning.
 Now you should see Fan Tuning option -> Enabled -> Advanced Control -> Enabled.
 3